gohugoio/hugo/content/functions/getenv.md

 aliases: []
 ---

-`getenv` returns the value of an environment variable.

 Takes a string containing the name of the variable as input.
 Returns an empty string if the variable is not set, otherwise returns the value of the variable.